Search

 toe fungal infection treatment

 Often, we’re taught to sleep off the little things, like a cold or a muscle ache.
 You might think the same about nail fungal infections, which can start small with just a little yellow or white spot at the tip of the nail.
-However, nail fungal infections, known as onychomycosis in medical terms, are a chronic condition that remains on toenails or fingernails for a very long time.
+However, nail fungal infections, known as onychomycosis in medical terms, are a chronic condition that can persist on toenails or fingernails for a long time.
 Things will only get worse if you don’t treat it fast.

 Onychomycosis and Underlying Health Conditions